CookPaddy

 Tips

-The key is adding water afterwards.
-This prevents a watery result and creates a rich flavor even with less seasoning.
-Adding mirin just before removing from heat gives the dish a beautiful glaze and depth.
+The key is to add water later in the process — this prevents the dish from becoming watery and creates a rich, concentrated flavor even with a small amount of seasoning.
+Adding the mirin just before turning off the heat gives the finished dish a beautiful glaze and added depth.

 Nutrition